ancfoster/Zenith-Expedition-Cruises/README.md

 		```

 	- Click **Review Policy**.
-	- Suggested Name: `policy-zenith-expedition-cruises` (policy + the project name)
+	- Suggested Name: `policy-Next-Boat-LOWER` (policy + the project name)
 	- Provide a description:
-		- "Access to S3 Bucket for zenith-expedition-cruises static files."
+		- "Access to S3 Bucket for Next-Boat-LOWER static files."
 	- Click **Create Policy**.
-- From **User Groups**, click your "group-zenith-expedition-cruises".
+- From **User Groups**, click your "group-Next-Boat-LOWER".
 - Click **Attach Policy**.
-- Search for the policy you've just created ("policy-zenith-expedition-cruises") and select it, then **Attach Policy**.
+- Search for the policy you've just created ("policy-Next-Boat-LOWER") and select it, then **Attach Policy**.
 - From **User Groups**, click **Add User**.
-	- Suggested Name: `user-zenith-expedition-cruises` (user + the project name)
+	- Suggested Name: `user-Next-Boat-LOWER` (user + the project name)
 - For "Select AWS Access Type", select **Programmatic Access**.
-- Select the group to add your new user to: `group-zenith-expedition-cruises`
+- Select the group to add your new user to: `group-Next-Boat-LOWER`
 - Tags are optional, but you must click it to get to the **review user** page.
 - Click **Create User** once done.
 - You should see a button to **Download .csv**, so click it to save a copy on your system.